Meet one of UWaterloo's most influential graduates [Link to CBC new article]

 Susan L. Tighe, PhD, PEng.
-Professor and Canada Research Chair, Norman W. McLeod Professor in Sustainable Pavement Engineering, Director, Centre for Pavement and Transportation Technology and Professor of Civil and Environmental Engineering, University of Waterloo
+Norman W. McLeod Professor of Sustainable Pavement Engineering, Director, Centre for Pavement and Transportation Technology and Professor of Civil and Environmental Engineering, University of Waterloo

 Welcome to Dr. Tighe's homepage.
 Below is a short biography about Dr. Susan Tighe.

 Professor Susan Tighe currently holds an Endowed Chair in Sustainable Pavement Engineering, is a founding member of the Centre for Pavement and Transportation Technology (CPATT) at the University of Waterloo.
 Prior to assuming the Director role which she has held since September 2010, she served as the CPATT Associate Director of Research and Technology from 2005 to 2010.
 She is a past Canada Research Chair in Pavement and Infrastructure Management.
 She is a member of the inaugural class of the New College of Scholars of the Royal Society of Canada and was named one of Canada's Top 40 Under 40 for her leadership and vision with respect to the Canadian Transportation Community.
 She received the Transportation of Canada Academic Merit Award, Inaugural Bleeds Black Award from the Ontario Hot Mix Producers Association and Inaugural Region of Waterloo Top 40 Under 40.